stat545ubc-2023/assignment-b2-ian-coccimiglio/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Visian is a package which helps you determine the number of real values in your dataset.
+Visian is a package which helps you determine the number of non-zero values in your dataset.

 ## Installation